garrandall/popular-music-data/tracks/woof-snoop-dogg-mystikal-and-fiend.md

 Hell yeah
 That was a mothafuckin' trip
-The way y'all niggaz had the whole world sayin' UH!!!, na, na, na, na This here the Doggfather, rappin' on this shit here Check this out
+The way y'all niggas had the whole world sayin' UH!, na, na, na, na This here the Doggfather, rappin' on this shit here Check this out